anishst/Learn/CloudComputing/AWS/aws_notes.md

  - ensure that your applications’ data is secure while in storage (encryption at rest) and while it is transmitted, known as encryption in transit.
  - [KMS](https://aws.amazon.com/kms/)

-#### AWS WAF (Web Application Firewall)
-- web application firewall that lets you monitor network requests that come into your **web applications**.
-- security rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that filter out specific traffic patterns you define.

 #### AWS Inspector
 - **automated security assessment service** that helps improve the security and compliance of applications deployed on AWS